andyml123/andyml123.github.io/get-well-soon-quotes.md

 </ol>

 <h2>Funny Get Well Soon Quotes</h2>

+Laughter is known as the best medicine.
+So what better way to help someone in their recovery than with a funny get well quote!
+Bring a little bit of fun to their day and hopefully make them feel a bit better by having a laugh with you.

 <ol>
 <li>"Get well cards have become so humorous that if you don’t get sick you’re missing half the fun" – Flip Wilson</li>